Okinawan-American Animal Rescue Society (OAARS)

 This problem in Okinawa is immense, due partly to the abandonment of pets by military personnel and civilians.
-Okinawa has one tenth of the amount of homeless animals that Tokyo does.
-However, the number of animals that are put to sleep in Okinawa is three times more than that of Tokyo.
+Okinawa has one tenth of the amount of homeless animals that Tokyo does; however, the number of animals that are put to sleep in Okinawa is three times more than in Tokyo.
 Japan is greatly behind the United States and European Countries on the subject of Animal Welfare.
 Living in Okinawa can be a tragedy of the heart for animal lovers and even more of a tragedy for the animals.

-There are few opportunities for these animals to lead a happy life after their owners have abandoned them.
-In order to leave a pet at a shelter, it costs the owner $125 and the pets must have a microchip in addition to having all of their vaccinations up to date.
-Even with all of these fees and requirements, the shelter may become overcrowded and the animal will still be killed.
+There are few opportunities for unwanted animals to lead a happy life after their owners have abandoned them.
+In order to leave a pet at a shelter, it costs the owner $125 and the pets must have a microchip and be up-to-date on vaccinations.
+Even with all of these fees and requirements, the shelter may become overcrowded and the animal will still be put down.
 If a pet is placed on the street, the owner can incur a $3,000 fine and the animal faces the high possibility of being gassed.
 Adult dogs are not even put up for adoption in this situation.
 Despite these depressing facts, many PCSing families leave their pets behind to face these consequences.

 OAARS has worked with a variety of organizations within Japan.
 We have donated food, blankets, toys, grooming, and various other volunteer services to the local no kill shelters Cherubims.
 OAARS also works with our shelters in mainland Japan: PAWS, Yokosuka and Sasebo Animal Rescues.
 OAARS has also assisted with the US Naval Hospitals pet visitation program.